Who is our Metropolitan?

 the January 31, 2007, Special Diocesan Assembly, His Grace was

-unanimously nominated as a candidate for The Office of Diocesan
+unanimously nominated as a candidate for The Office of

-Saint Paul the Apostle Orthodox Church in Las Vegas, Nevada, at the
+convocation at Saint Paul the Apostle Orthodox Church in Las

-direction of The Most Blessed Herman, Archbishop of Washington,
+Vegas, Nevada, at the direction of The Most Blessed Herman,

-Metropolitan of all America and Canada, Locum tenens, Diocese of the
+Canada, Locum tenens, Diocese of the West.

 The

-Holy Synod of Bishops, in their 2007 spring session, elected His Grace
+Holy Synod of Bishops, in their 2007 spring session, elected

-Bishop Benjamin to be the reigning hierarch of
+His Grace Bishop Benjamin to be the reigning hierarch of

-October 2, 2007.
-At the 2012 spring session, the Holy Synod elevated
+on October 2, 2007.
+At the 2012 spring session, the Holy Synod

-the bishop to the dignity of Archbishop.
+elevated the Bishop to the dignity of Archbishop.

 Holy